Enclosure: Parliamentary inclosure acts

-Parliamentary enclosure was also used for the division and privatisation of common "wastes" such as fens, marshes, heathland, downland and moors.
+Parliamentary inclosure was also used for the division and privatisation of common "wastes" such as fens, marshes, heathland, downland and moors.

-Commissioners of Enclosure
+Commissioners of inclosure

+The statutory process included the appointment of commissioners.
+The process of enclosure was weighted in favour of the tithe owner who had the right to appoint one inclosure commissioner for their parish.
+Tithe-owners (usually the Anglican clergy) could voluntarily commutate tithe payments to a rental charge, this would have the effect of reducing their income, so many refused to allow it.
+However the Tithe Act 1836 (6 & 7 Will.
+4. c.
+71) made it compulsory for tithe payments to be commutated to a rent charge instead.

-The statutory process included the appointment of commissioners.The Commissioners of Enclosure had absolute authority to enclose and redistribute common and open fields from around 1745 until the General Enclosure Act of 1845.
-After the 1845 Act permanent commissioners were appointed who could approve Enclosures without having to submit to Parliament.
+After the Inclosure Act 1845 (8 & 9 Vict. c.
+118) permanent Inclosure Commissioners were appointed who could approve enclosures without having to submit to Parliament.

-The Rev. William Homer was a Commissioner and he provided a job description in 1766:
+The Rev. William Homer was a commissioner and he provided a job description in 1766:

-After 1899, the Board of Agriculture, which later became the Ministry of Agriculture and Fisheries, inherited the powers of the Enclosure Commissioners.
+After 1899, the Board of Agriculture, which later became the Ministry of Agriculture and Fisheries, inherited the powers of the Inclosure Commissioners.

 One of the objectives of enclosure was to improve local roads.
 Commissioners were given authorisation to replace old roads and country lanes with new roads that were wider and straighter than those they replaced.

 Enclosure roads

 The road system of England had been problematic for some time.
 An 1852 government report described the condition of a road between Surrey and Sussex as "very ruinous and almost impassable."
 In 1749 Horace Walpole wrote to a friend complaining that if he desired good roads "never to go into Sussex" and another writer said that the "Sussex road is an almost insuperable evil".
 The problem was that country lanes were worn out and this had been compounded by the movement of cattle.
 Thus the commissioners were given powers to build wide straight roads that would allow for the passage of cattle.
-The completed new roads would be subject to inspection by the local Justices, to make sure they were of a suitable standard.
+The completed new roads would be subject to inspection by the local justices, to make sure they were of a suitable standard.
 In the late eighteenth century the width of the enclosure roads was at least 60 feet, but from the 1790s this was decreased to 40 feet, and later 30 feet as the normal maximum width.
-Straight roads of early origin, if not Roman were probably enclosure roads.
+Straight roads of early origin, if not Roman, were probably enclosure roads.
 They were established in the period between 1750 and 1850.
 The building of the new roads, especially when linked up with new roads in neighbouring parishs and ultimately the turnpikes, was a permanent improvement to the road system of the country.

 Social and economic factors

-The social and economic consequences of Enclosure has been much discussed by historians.
+The social and economic consequences of enclosure has been much discussed by historians.
 In the Tudor period Sir Thomas More in his Utopia said:

-An anonymous poem, known as "Stealing the Common from the Goose", has come to represent the opposition to the enclosure movement in the 18th century:
+An anonymous poem, known as "The Goose and the Common" has come to represent the opposition to the enclosure movement in the 18th century: